Sava City

-Sava City or Savograd (Савоград) is a commercial and residential complex in Belgrade, the capital of Serbia.
-With the neighboring architectural landmarks, it forms the first elite residential-business area in the city.
+Sava City, or Savograd (Савоград), is a commercial and residential complex in Belgrade, the capital of Serbia.
+With the neighboring architectural landmarks, it forms the first elite residential and business area in the city.

 Location

 Savograd is located in the Block 19 in the municipality of New Belgrade, between the streets of Milentija Popovića and Vladimira Popovića.
 Right across the street, in the Block 20, is the Hyatt Regency Belgrade hotel.

 History

 Savograd is a project of the architects Mario Jobst and Miodrag Trpković, who won the competition in 2004.
 Construction of the complex began in 2006 and was finished in June 2010.

 Architecture

 Total floor covers an area of 35,000 m2, of which 12,000 m2 are residential.
 Total constructed area is 55,000 m2.
 The complex consists of three slanted towers, connected at the ground floor level and by the underground garages.
 Two of the towers are commercial while the third is completely residential with three apartments on each floor with 78 to 215 m2 each.
 The connecting ground floor is widely expanded and, as the interspace between the towers, consists of big and small atriums, park-style bridges, flower pergolas, cascade plateaus and lawns, resembling the Japanese gardens.
 The roof is grid-shaped.

 Savograd is fitted into the larger urban area, which consists of the Blocks 19 and 20 and encompasses the buildings in the modern, glass and steel, style.
 The complex includes: